 Trizivir can cause serious, life-threatening side effects.
-These include allergic reactions, a buildup ofin the blood ( ), problems, muscle pain or weakness ( ), and blood disorders such as extremely reduced numbers of red blood cells (severe ) or reduced numbers of white blood cells ( ).
+These include allergic reactions, a buildup ofin the blood ( ), problems, muscle disease ( ), and blood disorders such as a very low number of red blood cells (severe ) or lower than normal number of white blood cells ( ).

 - Group 1 Symptoms: Fever

 - Group 3 Symptoms: Nausea, vomiting, diarrhea, abdominal (stomach area) pain